NxPKG/khulnasoft-docs/content/api-shield/security/volumetric-abuse-detection.md

 Volumetric Abuse Detection currently requires a [session identifier](/api-shield/get-started/#set-up-session-identifiers), like an authorization token available as a request header or cookie.

-After adding a session identifier, allow 24 hours for rate limit recommendations to appear on endpoints in **Security** > **API Shield** > **Endpoint Management** on the Cloudflare dashboard.
+After adding a session identifier, allow 24 hours for rate limit recommendations to appear on endpoints in **Security** > **API Shield** > **Endpoint Management** on the Khulnasoft dashboard.
 Recommendations will continue to update if your traffic pattern changes

 ### Observe rate limits

 Once rate limit recommendations appear in **Endpoint Management**, select the endpoint row to view more detail about the recommendation.
 You will see the overall recommended rate limit value, as well as p99, p90, and p50 rate limit values.

-Cloudflare recommends choosing the overall rate limit recommendation, as our analysis includes the variance of the request rate distribution across your API sessions.
+Khulnasoft recommends choosing the overall rate limit recommendation, as our analysis includes the variance of the request rate distribution across your API sessions.
 Choosing a single p-value may cause false positives due to a high number of outliers.

 {{<Aside type="note" header="p-values">}}
 p-values describe what percentile of your traffic fits below the value.
 For example, if your p90 value is `83`, then 90% of your sessions had maximum request rates less than 83 requests per 10 minutes.